For Index of Brides, CLICK HERE

 Tuesday evening, 30th May to witness the marriage of Miss Emma Augusta, only

 daughter of Mr. J.A.
-Clark, Conway, to Edward B. Harrison, of
+Clark, Conway, to

-Adolphustown.
-The church was filled with guests and friends of the
+Edward B. Harrison, of Adolphustown.
+The church was filled with guests and

-in a creditable manner.
+duties in a creditable manner.
 At 8 o'clock,

 the hour set for the ceremony, the organist, Mrs. M. Trumpour, took her place